-FVP206: Advanced Post Production and FX
+FVP206: Advanced Post Production and FX (3 credits, 48 hrs)

 This course puts the focus on more modern techniques of color correction, fixing errors that today's technology more easily rectifies, and even advanced visual effects like computer generated imagery.
 Using industry-standard software, students fine-tune the video product and add a range of effects to enhance the quality of the video production.